2021 Xumabee Game Ranch helicopter crash

 On 5 March 2021, a Robinson R44 helicopter crashed on the outskirts of Xumabee near Sojwe in Botswana.
-There were two people onboard the R44: The pilot, Leonard Matenje, director for Air Technology Services, treasurer of the Professional Hunters Association and the Botswana Wildlife Producers Association, who survived, and Sasa Klaas, a Motswana musician, died while en route to hospital.
+There were two people on board the R44: The pilot who survived, and Sasa Klaas, a Motswana musician, died while en route to hospital.

 Aircraft

 The helicopter involved in the accident was a Robinson R44 II, with registration ZS-SBM.
 The helicopter was previously involved in a minor accident on 1 August 2015, that resulted in the left skid collapsing.
 The cause of that accident was the result of a student performing an autorotation landing with decaying rotor RPM.

 Investigation

 The Ministry of Transport and Communications released a statement stating the Directorate of Accident Investigation in the ministry and the Civil Aviation Authority of Botswana (CAAB) had started to investigate the accident.

 According to the final report released on 6 December 2021, by the Directorate of Accident Investigation in the ministry (DAI), the report stated that:

 "The probable cause of this occurrence was the helicopter's tail rotor colliding with terrain and leading to the helicopter's crash."

 The DAI also identified the following contributing factors: